Skip to Main Content

 Chiari Type III Malformation

 This is the most severe form of Chiari Malformation.
 A significant amount of the brain is pushed through the opening at the base of the skull.
-This form of CM is diagnosed at birth or with ultrasound during pregnancy.
+This form of CM is diagnosed at birth or with an ultrasound during pregnancy.

 Chiari Type IV Malformation